Auxiliary Aids

 • Pager systems

-• Large print documents
+• Large print documents (upon request and within a reasonable timeframe)

-• Audio recordings of documents or portions of documents
+• Audio recordings of documents or portions of documents (upon request and within a reasonable timeframe)

-If you have any questions about the auxiliary aids and services we offer, please contact the 504/Civil Rights Coordinator in your area.
-If you are an employee of Intermountain Health and need an accommodation, please contact your facility/region Human Resources team or an employee health nurse.
+If you would like more information on available auxiliary aids, please contact the 504/Civil Rights Coordinator in your area.
+If you are an employee of Intermountain Healthcare and need an accommodation, please contact your facility/region Human Resources team or an employee health nurse.

 If you would like more information on the use of service animals within our facilities, please contact the 504/Civil Rights Coordinator in your area.
-Intermountain Health employees should contact their facility/region Human Resources team or an employee health nurse.
+If you are an employee of Intermountain Healthcare and need an accommodation, please contact your facility/region Human Resources team or an employee health nurse.